okayzed/okp/README.md

 i saw vrsperanza's CPY and the light was upon me: a language that looks like python but compiles like C. i decided i want to write programs in it.

-py++ is an attempt to write a pre-processor like CPY but in python.
+${NAME} is an attempt to write a pre-processor like CPY but in python.

 ## further resources